PecanProject/pecan/DEV-INTRO.md

 Next copy the R packages from a container to your local machine as the `volumes/lib` folder.
 This is not really needed, but will speed up the process of the first compilation.
 Later we will put our newly compiled code here as well.

-You can copy all the data using `docker run -ti --rm -v ${PWD}/volumes/lib:/rlib pecan/base:develop cp -r /usr/local/lib/R/site-library/* /rlib/`.
+You can copy all the data using `docker run -ti --rm -v ${PWD}/volumes/lib:/rlib pecan/base:develop cp -a /usr/local/lib/R/site-library/. /rlib/`.
 This will copy all compiled packages to your local machine.

 This only needs to be done once (or if the PEcAn base image changes drastically, for example a new version of R).
 You can also always delete all files in the `volumes/lib` folder, and recompile PEcAn from scratch.